Stephen-LYX/sos-expense-tracker/docs/README.md

 **Contributing**
 - Open a PR for improvements or bug fixes.
 If adding DB changes, include a migration and update the schema.

+**Future Improvements**
+- Report page to generate report of weekly, monthly, yearly spending/saving records.
+- Allow users to link their account bank account to display live balances instead of custom balance (will need to figure out how to make it really secure)